 Even the word’s got an ‘urgh’ feel right?
 Bloating is an unwelcome guest as when we’re bloated our stomach protrudes, we feel like we’ve put on 5kgs and nothing we wear looks good no matter what we do!

-However, it’s highly likely we’ll experience bloating on our perimenopause/menopause journey as it’s one of the common symptoms.
+However, it’s highly likely we’ll experience bloating on our perimenopause/menopause journey as it’s one of the common signs.
 That said, we’re more likely to experience it in perimenopause – as we lead up to menopause itself – rather than post-menopause.
 After menopause when your ovaries have stopped producing high levels of estrogen and progesterone it often settles down.

 What Is Bloating?

 A feeling of distension, fullness or pressure in the tummy.
 It’s uncomfortable, may cause swelling and weight gain.

 What Causes Bloating?

 Bloating is caused by air or fluid getting trapped in the gastrointestinal tract causing water and/or gas retention.
 Gas is usually trapped in the stomach area only, water retention can be widespread and may lead to swelling in hands/feet/legs/belly.

 Hormone fluctuations are often the root cause of bloating and the blame can be laid at the feet of our estrogen levels as they go through the highs and lows of perimenopause.

 According to Medical News Today bloating can also be due to the changes in the gastrointestinal tract due to the changes of menopause.